microsoft/SymCrypt/README.md

     2. In step 4 below, add the additional cmake argument `-DSYMCRYPT_INTERNAL_BUILD=1`
 3. `mkdir bin; cd bin`
 4. Configure CMake compilation:
-    * For 32-bit Windows targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/windows-x86.cmake -A Win32`
+    * For 32-bit Windows targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/WindowsUserMode-X86.cmake -A Win32`
-    * For 64-bit Windows targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/windows-amd64.cmake`
+    * For 64-bit Windows targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/WindowsUserMode-AMD64.cmake`
-    * For 64-bit Linux targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/linux-amd64.cmake`
+    * For 64-bit Linux targets: `cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake-toolchain/LinuxUserMode-AMD64.cmake`
     * For no CPU optimizations: `cmake ..`
     * Optionally, for a release build, specify `-DCMAKE_BUILD_TYPE=Release`
 5. `cmake --build .`
+    * Optionally, for a release build on Windows, specify `--config Release`
-    * Optionally specify -jN where N is the number of processes you wish to spawn for the build
+    * Optionally specify `-jN` where N is the number of processes you wish to spawn for the build

 If compilation succeeds, the output will be put in the `exe` subdirectory relative to where compilation occurred (i.e. `bin/exe` if you followed the instructions above).